craftcms/wp-import/README.md

 ## Setup

-### 1. Install the Parse Blocks plugin
+### 1. Install the wp-import helper plugin

 The import makes use of WordPress’ REST API.
-The API has *almost* everything we need out of the box, except for parsed content block data.
-To fix that, you’ll need to install a simple WordPress plugin that adds the additional data we need to authenticated API results.
+The API has *almost* everything we need out of the box, except for a couple things.
+To fix that, you’ll need to install a simple WordPress plugin that adds the additional data we need to API results.

-To do that, save [plugins/parse-blocks.php](plugins/parse-blocks.php) to the `wp-content/plugins/` folder within your WordPress site.
+To do that, save [plugins/wp-import-helper.php](plugins/wp-import-helper.php) to the `wp-content/plugins/` folder within your WordPress site.
 Then log into your WP Admin Dashboard and navigate to **Plugins**.
-Press **Activate** for the “Parse Blocks” plugin.
+Press **Activate** for the “wp-import Helper” plugin.

 ### 2. Create an application password